-Snapshots allow you to create a record of stages in your editing process, to refer back to during the editing session.
-Note, they are a temporary record, remaining accessible only for the duration of your active editing session.
+Use Photoshop Snapshots to create a record of various stages in your editing process, to refer back to during that editing session.
+Note, Snapshots are a temporary record, remaining accessible ONLY for the duration of your active editing session.
 They will disappear when you close your image.
 Nonetheless, there are many benefits to working with Photoshop Snapshots.

 - record your progress, allowing you to compare the different stages of your edit

 - act like a bookmark allowing you to return to a “safe point” in your edit after experimenting with techniques